to the Committee on Higher Education and Campus Ministry

 This was our seventh year being as a full-time United Methodist campus ministry at American University.
 In this year, we hoped to continue to foster ministries of spiritual discipline and development, through the increase in the number of small groups and student led Bible studies.
 We also hoped to continue the trend we have begun in fostering Christian leaders.
 We were in large part successful in these endeavors.
 We also initiated a very successful marketing and outreach campaign.

 II.
 FAITHFUL CELEBRATION

 A. Sunday Night Worship

 Regular weekly worship services are held in the Kay Spiritual Life Center chapel every Sunday evening during the semester at 7:00 p.m.
 It is the only regular mainline Protestant worship service offered on campus.
 The other Christian services on campus are Roman Catholic, Chi Alpha (Assemblies of God), and The Gathering (McLean Bible Church).

 1. Attendance and Stability

 Attendance at Lenten and Holy Week events was very high, in some cases the highest ever (indicated by an asterisk (*)).
-Attendance for Lenten and Holy Week events for the 2007-2008 AY: Ash Wednesday (34); Palm Sunday (20) ; Maundy Thursday (21); Good Friday (11); Easter Vigil (18); Easter Sunrise (13); and Easter Sunday worship (59*).
-Our good numbers this year were the result of a major outreach that we initiated using flyering, electronic billboard advertising, and the distribution of 1,700 quarter-sheets to every mailbox on campus with the theme “What Wondrous Love is This” and a list of all our Holy Week services.
+Attendance for Lenten and Holy Week events for the 2008-2009 AY: Ash Wednesday (35); Palm Sunday (50); Maundy Thursday (23); Good Friday (33*); Easter Vigil (15); Easter Sunrise (12); and Easter Sunday worship (65*).
+Our good numbers this year were the result of a major outreach that we initiated using flyering, electronic billboard advertising, and signs on the quad listing all our Holy Week services.